Knots

 Example: Binary FA-APF

-Example: Non-linear Student distribution
+Non-linear Student kernel

 X_0\sim \mathcal{T}(\mu,\Sigma,\nu)